Background pattern

 Children and adolescents

-No special precautions are necessary for the treatment of patients aged 65 years and older.
+No special precautions are required for the treatment of patients aged 65 years and over.

 Pregnancy, breastfeeding, and fertility

-Women of childbearing age should consider using effective contraceptive methods during treatment and for 5 months after treatment.
+In women of childbearing potential, the use of effective contraceptive methods should be considered during treatment and for up to 5 months after treatment.

 Pregnancy/breastfeeding